sbcas/bbot/README.md

-irbot is a Cinch-based IRC bot for science.
+b is a Cinch-based IRC bot for science.
 Science.

+It originally began as irbot, but was shortened to b in the Great Lettering.

+Consider this an overly complicated scratch pad.

 ...

 ...

-What?
-Were you expecting a comprehensive README?
-It's "self-documenting" code. ;-)

 Want something added or changed?
 File an issue or send me a PR.